pgampe/spring-petclinic-microservices-swagger/README.md

 Once the images are available you can install the helm chart in `kubernetes/spring-petclinic-microservices-swagger`.
 Run `helm install myrelease .` inside this folder.
 You can pass a kubernetes namespace with `-n mynamespace`.

 Note: The current helm chart assumes that the images are already available locally.
+To override this, use `--set image.registry="https://foo.bar/"` as an additional parameter.

 ## Understanding the Spring Petclinic application